icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### Cafe Peru

-> Nice little coffee, they have home-made pastries and good coffee (https://github.com/daviddias/awesome-hacking-locations/blob/master/it is hidden in a beautiful location)
+> Nice little coffee, they have home-made pastries and good coffee (it is hidden in a beautiful location)

 Webpage: http://www.caffeperu.it/